Configure Bridge for WAN Replication

 Explains how an active cache (connected to a bridge) can be made a master cache.

 Explains different bridge management operations and their usage.

 Force State Transfer

 Explains how to carry out state transfer explicitly between master cache and bridge.

-Connect/Disconnect a Cache
+Connect/Disconnect a Cache in Bridge

 Explains how to connect/disconnect a running cluster to bridge

 Remove a Cache from Bridge

 Explains how to remove a cache from bridge once it is stopped.